 When interpreting the results, it is important to note that baseline levels of compassion were already elevated in comparison to normative data prior to the pandemic (Gilbert et al., 2017), whereas levels of fears of compassion were lower at baseline (Gilbert et al., 2011).
 Despite these higher levels of compassion at baseline, participants still showed significant increases across time; and despite lower fears of compassion at baseline, these still tended to further decrease across the pandemic.
 This provides evidence of a cumulative improvement in compassion and reduction in fears of compassion over the course of the pandemic, and suggests that, when there is intense suffering, people seem to become more compassionate and less afraid of and resistant to compassion.
 This might also be related to the specificity of the pandemic threat, which like other large-scale tragedies, seems to activate a compassionate motivation to care for others and for oneself.
 At the same time, the public messages at the beginning of the pandemic were very focused on caring and protecting others and oneself.

 In terms of sociodemographic influences, in self-compassion and compassion from others there were no differences in any sociodemographic variables.
 Sociodemographic influences were found in terms of compassion for others, which was found to increase in the general population, but in contrast it decreased in health professionals between time 2 and time 3.
 This could potentially be related to elevated burnout and compassionate fatigue in healthcare workers as the pandemic continued (Lluch et al., 2022; Khanjani et al, 2021).
 It is interesting that this was not true for those who were trained in compassion, who may therefore be more resilient to burnout and compassion fatigue (Eriksson et al., 2018).
-Compassion for others was also lower amongst older participants, which might be related to having greater vulnerability to COVID-19 and higher threat perception towards others during this period, which thus could reduce their motivation to be compassionate towards others.
-Furthermore, women revealed no significantly different effect in compassion for others in comparison to men.
-This is in contrast with a prior longitudinal study showing that women had significantly higher levels of compassion towards others than men across seven years and age groups (Lee et al., 2021).
+Compassion for others was also lower amongst older participants, which might be related to having greater vulnerability to COVID-19 and higher threat perception towards others during this period, which could reduce their motivation to be compassionate towards others.
+There were no significant difference between women and men, which is in contrast with a prior longitudinal study showing that women had significantly higher levels of compassion towards others than men across seven years (Lee et al., 2021).

 In terms of sociodemographic influences on fears of compassion, across all the flows of fears of compassion (i.e., for self, from others and for others), health professionals, respondents with compassion training, older respondents and women had significantly less fear of self-compassion than the general population.
 Several studies have found that health professionals engaging with compassion training showed reduced fears of compassion (McVicar et al, 2020; Scarlet et al, 2020).
 The finding that older respondents and women had fewer fears of compassion is consistent with clinician observations of patients undergoing compassion focused therapies (McEwan & Minou, 2022).